 The age-based portfolios are constructed like target date retirement funds, in that they reduce exposure to stocks over time as you approach the drawdown period.
 You’ll start out with a mix of asset classes based on your child’s age.
 The younger the child, the higher the allocation to stocks.
 As your child gets older, the fund automatically adjusts, so that when your daughter is, say, 16, the portfolio will be weighted toward bonds and cash.

-Saving money towards a college education fund so your children can go to schools they choose is one of the best gifts in your power to give.
+Saving money towards a college education fund so your children can go to schools they choose is one of the best gifts you can give.
 Start now, keep one eye on the tax rules, choose your investments to minimize the fees and maximize the risk-adjusted return.
-You and your children will be on your way.